WSChisholm/test/readme.txt

+uh oh, now there is a problem.
 Added a bunch of information to htis stuff.

+Added some more stuff on master.